-We provide free and confidential mental health services for actively enrolled students students using a brief and focused treatment model.
+We provide free and confidential mental health services for all actively enrolled students using a brief and focused treatment model.

 This short-term model allows us to serve the greatest number of students with limited resources, and is capable of addressing a wide range of common concerns.
 The majority students find that 1-6 sessions are effective in addressing their needs, with some